Wjmoore32001/EzyReadComics/docs/development-log.md

 ### 2026-07-12

+- Updated Browse for large catalog performance and mobile use:
+  - Initial browse page load shows a small capped set of runs, collected volumes, and issues.
+  - Filter dropdown searches return a limited set of matching options.
+  - Run, volume, and issue sections can load more rows without a full page reload.
+  - Run, volume, and issue sections can hide rows back down toward the initial view.
+  - Browse ordering is newest-first by run start year where applicable.
 - Added AI-assisted missing Marvel run discovery through `find_missing_marvel_runs_ai`.
 - The missing-run finder creates missing `ComicRun` rows only.
 - The missing-run finder does not create issues from OpenAI.